BoomerangProject/boomerang-wiki/meetings/2018-10-Meetings.md

 ### Update 10/15/2018
 Kyle has been updating the wiki with additional information about the complete Boomerang architecture.
 Kyle is continuting to work on [persistent storage](https://github.com/EthWorks/UniversalLoginSDK/pull/103) for the UniversalLoginSDK

+### Update 10/15/2018
+Kyle has been updating the wiki with additional information about the complete Boomerang architecture.
+Kyle has created a proposed [integration plan](https://github.com/BoomerangProject/boomerang-wiki/blob/master/architecture/SkedaddleOnboarding.md) for Skedaddle + Boomerang.
+Kyle created the Boomerang2.0 monorepo where the BoomerangSDK, Boomerang mobile and desktop app will live.